 It works extremely well and produces an excellent finish.
-It can be used in all forms of construction as scantlings, paneling and flooring, and can be glue-laminated to cover long spans.
+It can be used in all forms of construction as scantlings, panelling and flooring, and can be glue-laminated to cover long spans.
 Veneers, plywood and engineered products are also available.
-It is also a popular furniture timber, and eucalypt fibre is sought after for reconstituted board and production of high quality paper.
+It is also a popular furniture timber, and eucalypt fibre is sought after for reconstituted board and production of high-quality paper.

 Tasmanian Oak is light in colour, varying from straw to reddish brown with intermediate shades of cream to pink.
 It is recognised for its excellent staining qualities, which allow ready matching with other timbers, finishes or furnishings.

 The species grow in native forests.
 E. delegatensis is the dominant forest species in cooler, higher altitudes.
 E. obliqua is mainly found in lower altitudes, but ranges from the coast to 600m in hilly or mountainous country.
 E. regnans is widespread but it prefers well-drained soils in areas of high rainfall and low fire frequency.

 Mature E. obliqua and mature E. delegatensis will survive even severe wildfires in contrast to the fire sensitive E. regnans, which does not survive even low-intensity fires.
 Seedlings of all three species establish best after fire has exposed bare mineral soils, with minimum leaf litter.
 They thrive when they are not overshadowed.
 The species are generally not successful as plantation stock as the seedlings do not respond well after transplanting.